2004 USC Trojans football team: Arizona State

 The 15th-ranked Sun Devils, under Coach Dirk Koetter, were out to prove that they were a part of the national title picture and USC was out to prove it deserved its top-ranking after a series of close games to the Bay Area schools.
 USC quickly put the game out of reach, scoring 42 points in the first half behind 4 touchdown passes Matt Leinart and school single game record-tying 3 scoring grabs by Dwayne Jarrett.
 ASU quarterback Andrew Walter was rendered ineffective by the USC defense which achieved eight sacks, the same total ASU allowed in its previous five games.
 The decisive victory helped USC dispel concerns over its ability to dominate opponents.
 It was the second time the Trojans played before consecutive sellout crowds in the Coliseum, the first was in 1947 when the UCLA and Notre Dame rivalry games sold out, and the first against non-rival opponents.

 At halftime USC recognized the 1939 Trojans as National Champions based on their #1 ranking in the contemporary Dickinson System, with surviving members of the team in attendance.

 Washington

 The struggling Washington Huskies visited the Trojans for the 75th meeting in the series, with the Trojans dominating 38–0.
 The shutout was Washington's first since 1981, ending a national-best active streak of consecutive games without being shut out at 271.
-The victory put USC's winning streak at the Coliseum at 19, tying the school record set from 1931–33.
+The victory put USC's winning streak at the Coliseum at 19, tying the school record set from 1931 to 1933.
 The game marked the first career start for Husky quarterback Isaiah Stanback.